Mount Kenya Treks and Climbing Routes

 Rachel Chambers

 Hi, I’m Rae, based on the West Coast of Canada, on beautiful Vancouver Island.
 I’m a passionate traveler who has explored nearly 30 countries, but it was a solo journey to Africa that truly transformed my perspective.
 From the moment I arrived in Botswana, I felt an undeniable connection to the continent and was inspired to spend more time experiencing its extraordinary wildlife, breathtaking landscapes, and rich cultures.
 My solo travels have since taken me through Zimbabwe, Zambia, Mauritius, South Africa, Uganda, Namibia, and Kenya, where I experienced Gamewatchers Safaris and Porini Camps firsthand.
 It was during these immersive and unforgettable journeys that my passion for Africa evolved into a clear vision: to join the Gamewatchers team and help others discover the magic of safari.
-I’d love to connect and plan your wildest dreams!
+I’d love to connect and plan your wildest dreams!.

-You can contact me at rae@gamewatchers.com
+You can reach me by email at rae@gamewatchers.com

 Julie Roggow